Follow the 3Ws and do your Daily Health Check before leaving your residence hall or coming to campus.

 - Signal well and make eye contact with drivers before making a turn or slowing down.
 All biking signals are done with the left arm, so keep the right hand on the handlebars for stability.
-If you’re not confident about your signaling skills, spend some time practicing turns in a quiet area where there is little traffic before hitting the busier roads (or nab a set of these sweet signal light armbands).
+If you’re not confident about your signaling skills, spend some time practicing turns in a quiet area where there is little traffic before hitting the busier roads.

 - To turn left, extend the left arm straight out from your side, parallel to the ground.

 - To turn right, extend the left arm out straight from the shoulder with the elbow bent and the left hand pointing straight up.
 The arm should form an “L” shape.

 - To slow down, extend the left arm out straight from the shoulder with the elbow bent and the left hand pointing straight down.
 It’s the opposite of the right-hand turn.

 While each state has its own rules and regulations, most areas require cyclists to sport the following safety equipment:

 - White headlight and red taillight when riding around sunrise, sunset, or at night